EmmanuelMoriel/ai-family-robot/docs/README.md

 An AI-powered family companion robot built on NVIDIA Jetson.
 Combines speech, vision and emotional intelligence to assist, interact and promote wellbeing through artificial intelligence and software engineering.

+An AI-powered home companion robot designed and developed using artificial intelligence, machine learning and embedded systems.Built emotion recognition, natural communication and navigation around home.

 ## Purpose
 This project aims to create an AI robot capable of understanding human emotions, performing daily assistant tasks and learning from interactions.